-Most women want to feed their baby themselves, even if only ‘to see how we get on with it’.
+I think most women want to at least try to feed their baby themselves.
+Even if only ‘to see how we get on with it’!
 We all know how beneficial it is.
-But if it doesn’t work straight away, then it’s just another time when we’re left feeling like failures, that our body has betrayed us, and then felling guilty.
+But if it doesn’t click straight away, then it’s just another time when we’re left feeling like failures, that our body has betrayed us, and then feeling guilty.

-But if you do want to breastfeed – and it’s not going smoothly, read on!
+If you want to breastfeed – and it’s not going smoothly, read on!

 What to do?